TungVietLe/CATAFY3.0/README.md

 # Simple tool to create online store in less than 3 minutes
+Catafy is a web-based application that allow users to create their own Online Stores in less than 2 minutes.
+NO CODING experience is required.
+Catafy provided everything you need to launch a successful e-commerce with a wide range of functionalities.
+Better, it's FREE!

+#Features
+Besides basic story features, There are more additions that we have planned so far.
+Efficient Management: No local storing required.
+Orders Auto Email: Catafy automatically send placed orders' information to customer's email for confirmation and convenience.
+Reminder Auto Email: Catafy automatically send reminders about upcoming order to customers.
+Handle Online Payment: You don't have to spend prolonged period of time setting up payment method.
+Catafy handles all the heavy lifting.
+Personalization: Configure your store in your own styles - themes, colors, layouts, ...
+Fully internationalized: Easily translated into multiple languages + Can be created and used anywhere in the globe.
+QR code generator: each store will have their own unique QR code so that you can easily share your business with others and attract customers.
+URLs Generator: you will have a free, unique, easy-to-remember link to your store URLs Customization: You can choose and change your store URLs to anything you want.
+Multiple Admins: your store can have many administrators just by a click of invitation.
+No Code: Just clicking and Typing.
+Secured Passwordless Authentication: You don't have to remember your complex password.
+Catafy uses login with a wide range of mediums such as Google, Facebook, Apple, Twitter, GitHub,... you name it.
+Mobile Responsive: Your stores will be functionable in any screen sizes (accept brick phone's of course...) so that both customer and admins can access them anywhere, anytime.
+Various Type of Online Payment <Upcoming>: In addition to Strive payment, Catafy will support many kinds of payments such as Visa, Master Cart, Paypal,...
+Auto Analytics: View analytics about your store's products, customers, performances... in various mediums (forms, graphs, texts...)

+#Overview
+SAVE TIME.
+SAVE EFFORT.
+ALL-IN-ONE SOLUTION.
+Initial Problems: It's always take so much time and very complicated to set up an online store of your own.
+Even with no code development tools such as Webflow, Shopify, Wix, or WordPress, opening a store is still a pain with lots of steps and complication since they are not specialized in E-commerce but focus on a wider range of static pages only.
+That's why more than 200.000.000 businesses are not online yet despite the popularity of the Internet.
+Solution: A tool that help users create there online e-commerce in just a few clicks.
+Your store can be up running right away in less than 2 minutes.
+Target Users: Small Businesses, Start-ups, Young Entrepreneur, Content Creators, Influencers
+Role: Designer & Developer
+Responsibility:
+Designed the application’s user interface and user experience.• Collaborated with other team members to manage the project’s workflow. • Prepared and delivered presentations for investors.• Took part in front-end and back-end development of the application. • Conducted research on visual identification and brand strategy. • Produced necessary graphics and animations.
+Current Scopes & Constrains: budget & funding, legal, team Future Goals: seed-funding, MVP, launch, series-A funding

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).